-Many experts and researchers have cited socieconomic and genetic factors for the possible reasons why people from BME backgrounds are overrepresented in the Covid-19 death statistics.
+Many experts and researchers have cited socioeconomic and genetic factors for the possible reasons why people from BAME backgrounds are overrepresented in the Covid-19 death statistics.

 Economic racism is a topic that I have covered in previous articles such as Economic racism responsible for wealth gap increase between whites and African-Americans says report. and The failure of multiculturalism is the failure of race relations.

 In these articles I detail the devastating impact that racism has on a BAME family.
 Zubaida Haque says that because of racism people from BAME communities are more likely to live in deprived areas, overcrowded housing and face higher levels of unemployment.

 These factors are believed to be the contributing reasons to why people in BAME communities are dying at a disproportionate rate in comparison to the indigenous English communities.

 In a revealing article on the British Heart Foundation website, it is stated that:

 “BAME groups are disproportionately represented in frontline roles, whether that is in the NHS or in other public facing roles such as retail and transport.
 These jobs increase the risk of exposure to coronavirus.
 In London, 67% of the adult social care workforce are from BAME backgrounds.